-He was baptized on June 14 of the same year, at 3 days old, by the Reverend Father Fray Nicolás Hermosilla, and his godmother was María Josefa Araurrenechea.
-Your full name is read on your baptismal certificate; Juan José Sahagún of the Holy Trinity.
+He was baptized on June 14 of the same year, at 3 days old, by the Reverend Father Fray Nicolás Hermosilla, and his godmother was Mrs. María Josefa Araurrenechea.
+His full name is read on his baptismal certificate; Juan José Sahagún of the Holy Trinity.

 Table of Contents

 He was a fighter against poverty and its causes, assisting the poor and insisting on their right to education not only in matters of faith, but also in secular matters such as culture.

 In 1804 he entered a private school in Tegucigalpa and began to learn reading and the doctrine of the Catholic faith with Miss Gómez, one of the so-called «teachers.» In 1812, at the age of fifteen, he learned the Latin language thanks to the friar Juan Altamirano, from the convent of Nuestra Señora de las Mercedes, he also received drawing classes under the direction of Don Rafael U. Martínez, a Guatemalan painter based in Honduras , as well as music classes.

 On January 20, 1815, he left Tegucigalpa for the city of León ( Nicaragua ), in order to advance in his studies, under the guard of a farmer from the neighborhood of La Plazuela, named Miguel Álvarez, and accompanied by the devotees who went on a pilgrimage to the town of El Viejo, in the city of León.